Paula's Choice • Shine Stopper Instant Matte Finish • Primer/ Corrector

 I have done some progress since then and I now use a talc based loose powder.
 It gives a more natural finish, adds some color, and I can enhance further with bronzer and blush.
 The powder is so effective that I haven't missed the shine stopper one bit.
 If I continued to apply it only to key areas I am afraid my powder would not apply the same on the shine stopper as on bare moisturizer.
 That's why I prefer to just apply a second layer of powder on my t-zone and that has worked surprisingly well.

 This is still a good option for anyone who wants to mattify their moisturizer without makeup.
 But a good powder works just as well if not better because it does not have a white cast and can easily be applied all over your face and neck so it looks more uniform.
 For me the Shine Stopper is still useful for those times when I've already applied my richer nighttime moisturizer and need to step out of the house briefly.
 It is quick and effective at removing shine from areas that look shiny.

 HINT: I see people complain that the product comes out more watery at times.
-It has something to do with the microsponge particles being lighter than water.
-Storing the the tube upright will completely prevent it!
+Storing the the tube upright will completely prevent that.

 Age: 30-35 Skin: Oily, Fair-Medium, Cool Hair: Brunette, Straight, Fine Eyes: Green